You are here: Urology Textbook > Kidneys > Renal malrotation

 Definition of Renal Malrotation

 The final position of the physiological kidney position in the renal fossa includes the rotation of the kidney with an orientation of the renal pelvis to the medial and the renal calyces to the lateral.
 Malrotation can be in any direction, with orientation of the pelvis anteriorly, posteriorly and laterally.
-The malrotation occurs frequently if accompanied by other abnormalities.
+Renal malrotation is frequent if other abnormalities are present.

 Signs and Symptoms of Renal Malrotation